Keningau Oath Stone: Guarantees set in stone

 There are many stones taken and collected from surrounding areas of Keningau such as Bandukan, Bayayo, Dangulad, Senagang, Tuarid, and Ulu Liawan but they are not suitable and are easily broken.
 The District Officer of Keningau, Richard Lind (later to become the State Secretary of Sabah), was charged to oversee the erection of the oath stone.
 A suitable boulder was taken from the Pegalan River near Kampung Dangulad (a small village in Keningau) and carved by Garukon Gurun, former Sergeant Major of the legendary North Borneo Constabulary.
 A plaque was commissioned and made by the Thornycroft Shipyard in Singapore to be affixed to the stone.

 Oath stone unveiled

 The Keningau Oath Stone was unveiled and officiated on 31 August 1964 at the compound of the old Keningau District Office.
-The event was officiated by the Federal Minister of Labour, V. Manickavasagam, and witnessed by state officials and community leaders including the Chief Minister, Muhammad Fuad Stephens of the United National Kadazan Organisation, G. S. Sundang, Ajamain Duraman the Chief of Police in Keningau, and other traditional native chiefs.
+The event was officiated by the Federal Minister of Labour, V. Manickavasagam, and witnessed by state government officials and community leaders including the Chief Minister, Donald Stephens, the leader of the United Pasokmomogun Organisation, G. S. Sundang as well as the OCPD of Keningau, Ajamain Duraman and other traditional native chiefs.

 A maningolig ritual with an animal sacrifice by a bobolian (traditional priest) was held in accordance with the traditional beliefs of the Dusun people to bind the guarantees.